 I want my car to be one of my children’s sacred places, just like it was for me.
-I want to have conversations and make memories as we drive.
+I want to have conversations and make memories as we drive, which is why I made sure to have a car seat protector in the car with me the whole time.
 In order to do this, we’ve decided that for our family, car time will be a time to unplug from electronics and plug into each other.
-If you choose to join me, I think we may all be surprised by the little and maybe not-so-little people we get to know who have been riding in our cars all these years.
+If you choose to join me, I think we may all been surprised by the little and maybe not-so-little people we get to know who have been riding in our cars all these years.

 QUESTION: How do you create opportunities to connect more with your children?